 It has a fixed size and consists of a single field defined as follows (Figure 6.1.3.2-1):

 - C-RNTI: This field contains the C-RNTI of the MAC entity.
 The length of the field is 16 bits.

+NOTE: The C-RNTI field may contain the MCS-C-RNTI of the MAC entity, if configured.